nngogol/PySimpleGUIDocGen/db/2_readme.md

 The most legit time to use a non-blocking window is when you're working directly with hardware.
 Maybe you're driving a serial bus.
 If you look at the Event Loop in the Demo_OpenCV_Webcam.py program, you'll see that the read is a non-blocking read.
 However, there is a place in the event loop where blocking occurs.
 The point in the loop where you will block is the call to read frames from the webcam.
 When a frame is available you want to quickly deliver it to the output device, so you don't want your GUI blocking.
 You want the read from the hardware to block.

 Another example can be found in the demo for controlling a robot on a Raspberry Pi.
-In that application you want to read the direction buttons, forward, backward, etc, and immediately take action.
+In that application you want to read the direction buttons, forward, backward, etc., and immediately take action.
 If you are using RealtimeButtons, your only option at the moment is to use non-blocking windows.
 You have to set the timeout to zero if you want the buttons to be real-time responsive.

 However, with these buttons, adding a sleep to your event loop will at least give other processes time to execute.
 It will, however, starve your GUI.
 The entire time you're sleeping, your GUI isn't executing.